Model Order Selection with Variational Autoencoding: Introduction

-A popular IC based method for MO selection reaches back to the 80s~\cite{Wax1985}.
-The method is based on a subspace decomposition of the sample covariance matrix and performs well in cases with high SNR and a large number of snapshots.
-In contrast, for low SNR or a few snapshots, the sample covariance matrix is a bad estimate and the method fails.
-This is where DL methods can fill a gap.
-Through the presentation of samples during the training phase the DL model extracts an overall prior information of the data and can compensate lack of knowledge, e.g., for few snapshots.
-This is demonstrated in~\cite{Bialer2019,Barthelme2020,Barthelme2021a,Zhou2022} where relatively simple neural network architectures are used to determine the MO based on the (preprocessed) snapshots.
-The methods are supervised, which means they require access to a dataset labeled with the related MO.
+A popular \ac{ic}-based method for \ac{mo} selection reaches back to the 80s~\cite{Wax1985}.
+The method is based on a subspace decomposition of the sample covariance matrix and performs well in cases with high \ac{snr} and many snapshots.
+In contrast, for low \ac{snr} or few snapshots, the sample covariance matrix is a bad estimate of the true covariance matrix.
+Consequently, the method fails in these cases. \Ac{dl} methods are promising candidates to perform well in such difficult situations.
+As a result of the repeated presentation of samples during the offline training phase, the \ac{dl} model extracts overall prior information of the data and can compensate for lack of knowledge in observations during the deployment phase, e.g., if only a few snapshots are available.
+The strong performance of \ac{dl}-based methods is demonstrated in~\cite{Bialer2019,Barthelme2020,Barthelme2021a,Zhou2022}, which use relatively simple neural network architectures to determine the \ac{mo} based on the (preprocessed) snapshots.
+The methods are supervised, requiring access to a dataset, where observations are labeled with their corresponding \ac{mo}.

-The necessity for supervision is a drawback as the acquisition of such datasets is only possible with high effort and additional cost.
-Unsupervised methods should therefore be preferred because they do not require labeling.
-The VAE is an unsupervised model that learns the data distribution by maximizing a lower bound~\cite{Kingma2014}.
-It belongs to the class of generative models, which means that entirely new samples from the learned distribution can be generated.
-Despite its popularity in image processing and related disciplines, the VAE is rarely employed in communications tasks.
-A current publication investigates the generative performance of the VAE in a millimeter-wave UAV scenario~\cite{Xia2022}.
-Channel equalization is another domain where the VAE is applied successfully~\cite{Caciularu2018,Caciularu2020,Lauinger2022a}, as well as channel estimation~\cite{Baur2022}.
+If the exact signal model and the exact model of the antenna array were available, it would be possible to generate unlimited amounts of labeled data.
+This assumption, however, only holds for idealistic circumstances, e.g., calibrated antenna arrays, that do not hold in reality.
+Under realistic conditions, data would only be available in the form of measurements without any labels.
+These aspects motivate the investigation of unsupervised learning methods because they do not require labeling.
+Unsupervised methods additionally offer to include model imperfections in the framework directly.
+The \ac{vae} is an unsupervised framework that learns the data distribution by maximizing a lower bound to the data log-likelihood~\cite{Kingma2014}.
+It belongs to the class of generative models, which means that the model can generate entirely new samples from the learned distribution.
+Despite its popularity in image processing and related disciplines, the \ac{vae} is rarely employed in communications tasks.
+A current publication investigates the generative modeling performance of the \ac{vae} in a millimeter-wave UAV scenario~\cite{Xia2022a}.
+Channel equalization is another domain where the \ac{vae} is applied successfully~\cite{Caciularu2018,Caciularu2020,Lauinger2022a}, as well as channel estimation~\cite{Baur2022}.